 Mary VanCampen: Her Short Life and Special Gravestones

 We know very little of Mary’s life.
 Dying young was not at all uncommon at that time, and her life was less than two years in duration.
-Hardly time to develop any personality, yet something about her grave suggests that she was especially cherished.
+Hardly time to develop a full personality, yet something about her grave suggests that she was especially cherished.

 Records are somewhat confusing and contradictory, due to the reuse of first names in the generations of the VanCampens, and different reports online having been compiled by various descendants and sources.
+Legal records so far have eluded our search.
 She was most likely the great granddaughter of Colonel Abraham VanCampen, the patriarch of the VanCampen line in what was then Sussex County, NJ, now part of Warren County; more specifically in what was at the time known as Pahaquarry, now part of Hardwick Township within the Delaware Water Gap National Recreation Area.
+But what was her specific lineage?

-Based on records of the Latter-Day Saints’ Family Search site at https://www.familysearch.org/en/tree/pedigree/portrait/L6F6-2V7, and
+Notwithstanding any genealogy differences, based on records of the Latter-Day Saints’ Family Search site (free account setup required) at https://www.familysearch.org/en/tree/pedigree/portrait/L6F6-2V7, and

 1. Colonel Abraham VanCampen, 1698–1767, and wife Susanna Dupuy.